 Another fun activity to get students up and moving is a rock, paper, scissors championship!
 Everyone finds a partner and plays rock, paper, scissors.
 Whoever wins gets to find another opponent.
 Whoever loses becomes the winner’s cheerleader.
 I like this activity for many reasons.
 They get to move, they get to practice being someone’s supporter, and they get to have fun!
-They continue playing this until there are two opponents left, while the rest of the class are designated cheerleaders for their player.
+Play continues until there are two opponents left, while the rest of the class are designated cheerleaders for their player.
 They have SO much fun and it’s the perfect way to work on sportsmanship!

 Hot Seat is a great way to help students feel special and for students to learn more about each other.
 One student takes the “Hot Seat” while the other students get to ask questions.
 The students have 1 minute to ask as many questions that they can about the student in the hot seat.
 Some questions I’ve heard are, “What’s your favorite color?”, “Do you like dogs or cats better?”, and “Do you have a favorite toy?”
 It is totally student led and the students always enjoy being in the hot seat, as well as asking questions about their peers.
 Students in the hot seat can always pass on a question they don’t want to answer to ensure everyone feels comfortable.
 This is a great time filler throughout the first few days back when you’re trying to get back in your groove.

 As educators, we spend a lot of time with our students building a community and teaching expectations.
 It pays off during times like these because if established, it’s really nice when students can pick back up the routine quickly.
 However, at times it is hard to get back into a routine and consistency is key for these moments.
 After coming back from breaks, I like to spend the first few days reestablishing our classroom rules and expectations as a refresher to everyone.
 Here are some quick and easy ways to get everyone back on track!